isuru89/link-lens/README.md

 ### Improvements

   * Caching: We could implement a caching for serving same two URLs in a short time instead of analyzing twice.
-  * More Info: Like broken image links.
+  * More Information: Like broken image links, identify sign-up form or different page types

+### Limitations

+  * Single-Page Applications (SPA) will not report the accurate statistics, because of the unavailability of page structure.
+  * Links will be verified only in the given anlysis URL.
+No recursive crawling is supported to identify dead-links further deep under the given website.

 ### FAQs